IQSS/dataverse/doc/sphinx-guides/source/installation/geoconnect.rst

 Geoconnect works as a middle layer, allowing geospatial data files in Dataverse to be visualized with Harvard WorldMap.

-To understand the feature from the user perspective, see the :doc:`/user/data-exploration/worldmap` section of the User Guide.
+To understand the feature from the user perspective, see the `WorldMap: Geospatial Data Exploration` section of the User Guide (disabled for now).

 As of this writing, the README at https://github.com/IQSS/geoconnect recommends not installing Geoconnect at this time due to an ongoing rewrite of the WorldMap code.
 If you are not deterred by this, read on!